Daniel-Salvatori/P01_house_rocket_insights/README.md

 The objectives of this project are:
 - Determine which properties have the best conditions for buying and identify best season for reselling
-- Develop interactive [Dashboard](https://p01-house-rocket-insights.herokuapp.com/) on Heroku, which the company's CEO can analyze the properties from a mobile or computer
+- Develop interactive [Dashboard](https://p01-house-rocket-insights.onrender.com/) on Render, which the company's CEO can analyze the properties from a mobile or computer
 - Extract business insights from available catalog data.

 ---